Rules of Registration

-Extensions to the scope of Registration may be applied for in the same way as the initial audit.
+Extensions to the scope of Registration may be applied in the same way as the initial audit.
 An audit will be required to verify the changes or additions.
 If successful, a new certificate indicating the new scope will be issued by AAC.
 Extensions to scope normally cover additional processes or additional permanent locations.
-An extension to scope will require completion of a questionnaire and an application from the Client.
-Additional payment is normally required and AAC will follow the procedure outlined in “Application for registration / certification”.
+An extension to scope will require the completion of a questionnaire and an application from the Client.
+Additional payment is normally required and AAC will follow the procedure outlined in the “Application for registration / certification”.

 AAC agrees to inform its Clients of any major changes to the certificated schemes which may materially affect their certification.
-The Clients agrees to implement appropriate changes accordingly.
+The clients agrees to implement appropriate changes accordingly.

 All advertising materials must be amended if the scope specified on the certificate is reduced.